paulbradish/awesome-digital-marketing/README.md

 - [Wappalyzer](https://www.wappalyzer.com/) - Find out the technology stack of any website.
 Create lists of websites that use certain technologies, with company and contact details.
 Use our tools for lead generation, market analysis and competitor research.

 ## Spreadsheets
-Love them or hate them, __Spreadsheets__ come with the territory.
-If you work in marketing, you're going to need to become really familiar with them 😉.

 - [Google Sheets](https://www.google.com/sheets/about/) - Create and edit online spreadsheets.
 Get insights together with secure sharing in real-time and from any device.
    - [40 Essential Google Sheets Tips and Tricks](https://www.lido.app/post/40-essential-google-sheets-tips-tricks-2022-edition) - In this google sheets tips and tricks 2022 edition, find 40 tips and tricks to quickly master Google Sheets
    - [Google Sheets cheat sheet](https://support.google.com/a/users/answer/9300022?hl=en) - Common tips and syntax definition.
 On the right navigation you'll find a number of links to additional beginner to advanced tips.